 Community conversations about The Things They Carried and other related books will take place during at various library locations or other community sites.
 Special editions of the FYI Book Group, a partnership project between the Kansas City Star and the Kansas City Public Library, will also discuss the book.
-To find a discussion group near you, or check out the list.
+To find a discussion group near you, check out the list.

-The Vietnam War, on KCPT-Kansas City PBS.
+The Big Read KC coincides with the September premiere of Ken Burns' latest documentary series, The Vietnam War, on KCPT-Kansas City PBS.
 Burns and co-director Lynn Novick visit KC on Sept.
 8 in a KCPT-sponsored appearance at the Midland Theatre, and the 10-part, 18-hour series begins airing on PBS on Sept.
 17.

 Big Read Author Event: